NORDIC STOCKS-Factors to watch on Feb 24

 For more information, double-click on

-Citigroup upgraded the Swedish truck maker to a buy recommendation from neutral on a target price of 117 Swedish crowns.

-“We think expectations are now rebased for a significant earnings surprise as of 2Q14,” Citigroup said in a note.

-Alcatel-Lucent, rival to Finland’s Nokia, said at the Mobile World Congress in Barcelona it would stay out of a brewing price war in the telecoms equipment market.
+Alcatel-Lucent, rival to Finland’s Nokia, said at the Mobile World Congress in Barcelona it would stay out of a brewing price war in the telecom equipment market.

 Analysts have predicted that competition could intensify this year as Nokia’s network unit NSN seeks to rebuild revenues.